risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 #### Configure MySQL and run Maxwell's daemon

  You need to configure MySQL and run Maxwell's daemon to convert data changes to Kafka topics.
-For details, see the [Quick Start](https://maxwells-daemon.io/quickstart/) from Maxwell's Daemon.
+For details, see the [Quick Start](https://maxwells-daemon.io/quickstart/) from Maxwell's daemon.

 #### Create a materialized source connection using the Kafka connector in RisingWave